An empirical determination of the Cosmic Shoreline: Results and Discussion

 \subsection{Implications for the JWST {\it Rocky Worlds} survey}

 Currently, we lack the basic knowledge of whether small planets around M dwarfs, especially those orbiting in the habitable zone of their stars, have atmospheres at all.
-The first results from the JWST observations are ambiguous at best \citep{Lustig2023, Moran2023}, and to try to solve this issue a very large public DDT programme, named {\it Rocky Worlds}\footnote{https://rockyworlds.stsci.edu/index.html}, has just been approved \citep{Redfield2024}.
+The first results from the JWST observations are ambiguous at best \citep{Lustig2023, Moran2023}, and to try to solve this issue a very large public DDT programme, named {\it Rocky Worlds}\footnote{https://rockyworlds.stsci.edu/index.html}, has recently been approved \citep{Redfield2024}.

+Given that the {\it Rocky Worlds} initiative is adopting the strategy of measuring secondary eclipse depths as a means to detect an atmosphere, in Figures \ref{fig:Appendix1} and \ref{fig:Appendix2} we reproduce Figures \ref{fig:newfig3} and \ref{fig:habitableplanets}, respectively, but with the Emission spectroscopy metrics in the color axis.

-The {\it Rocky Worlds} programme has already selected its first four targets.
-According to our ECS, the first two targets, $\rm LTT~1445~A~c$ and $\rm GJ~3929~b$, with already on-going observations for the latter, would not have retained an atmosphere (Figure \ref{fig:newfig3}).
-The two recent additions to the programme, $\rm LHS~1140~b$ and $\rm LTT~445~A~b$ have larger radii, but are much better choices, with $\rm LHS~1140~b$ well within the atmospheric retention regions and $\rm LTT~445~A~b$ placed close to the transition region but also in the retention side.
+The {\it Rocky Worlds} programme has already selected its first targets.
+According to our EECS, the first two targets, $\rm LTT~1445~A~c$ and $\rm GJ~3929~b$, with already on-going observations for the latter, would not have retained an atmosphere (Figure \ref{fig:newfig3} top).
+In the case of $\rm GJ~3929~b$, results have been published reporting a non-detection, in line with the EECS predictions \citep{xue2025jwstrockyworldsddt}.
+The recent additions to the programme, $\rm LHS~1140~b$ and $\rm LTT~1445~A~b$ have larger radii, but are much better choices, with $\rm LHS~1140~b$ well within the atmospheric retention regions and $\rm LTT~1445~A~b$ placed close to the transition region but also on the retention side.
+To illustrate a broader set of targets, we highlight a few additional examples included in the programme: TOI-198 b, TOI-406 c, TOI-771 b, HD 260655 c, and TOI-244 b to highlight a few examples.
+According to the EECS presented in this work, these new target are reasonable selections and expected to have retained an atmosphere.